-Absent the data, Spark is useless.
+Absent the data Apache Spark is pretty much useless.

 According to the article from Infoworld entitled “The 80/20 data science dilemma”,